bloq/js-packages/packages/promise-stale-if-error/README.md

 Type: `(err: Error) => any`

-If defined, calling `fn` fails and there is no good value was already retrieved, this function will be called instead.
+If calling `fn` fails and there is no good value retrieved yet, this function will be called instead.
 The returning value will be passed over the caller of the wrapped function.

 ##### options.resolver?